somedude72/posture-detection/README.md

  - Run the following command on your nano to use the model along with RTP to broadcast the video data from your nano to your host computer.
 Replace <DEVICE NUMBER> with your video device number, and <LOCAL IP ADDRESS> with your computer's local IP address.

     ```bash
-    imagenet.py --model=<PATH TO RESNET18.ONNX> --input_blob=input_0 --output_blob=output_0 --labels=<PATH TO LABELS.TXT> /dev/video<DEVICE NUMBER> rtp://<LOCAL IP ADDRESS>:1234
+    imagenet.py --model=<PATH TO RESNET18.ONNX> --input_blob=input_0 --output_blob=output_0 \
+    --labels=<PATH TO LABELS.TXT> /dev/video<DEVICE NUMBER> rtp://<LOCAL IP ADDRESS>:1234
     ```

     > **Note**: When copying, replace the text in angled brakets with their respective paths.
-For <PATH TO DOWNLOADED RESNET18.ONNX> and <PATH TO DOWNLOADED LABELS.TXT>, replace with the path to the files from this repo.
-For <PATH TO INPUT IMAGE> and <PATH TO OUTPUT LOCATION>, For <DEVICE NUMBER> and <LOCAL IP ADDRESS>, replace with the device number of your camera from step 2 and your computer's local IP address from step 1.
+For \<PATH TO DOWNLOADED RESNET18.ONNX\> and \<PATH TO DOWNLOADED LABELS.TXT\>, replace with the path to the files from this repo.
+For \<DEVICE NUMBER\> and \<LOCAL IP ADDRESS\>, replace with the device number of your camera from step 2 and your computer's local IP address from step 1.

- - Now that the Jetson Nano is broadcasting live video data, we are ready to receive that data from our home computer.
-There are two way to do so, one is with GStreamer and VLC Media player.
-Using GStreamer is recommended as its latency is much lower than that of the VLC Media player, however if GStreamer does not work, VLC can be a fallback option.
+ - Now that the Jetson Nano is broadcasting live video data, we are ready to receive that data from your host computer.
+There are two ways to do so.
+One is with GStreamer and the other is with VLC Media player.
+Using GStreamer is recommended as its latency is much lower than that of the VLC Media player.
+However if GStreamer does not work, VLC can be a fallback option.
 The following is taken from [this file](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md).

     * Using GStreamer: